MARCUS-IMPERATOR/KM/README.md

 5. Start the server:
    ```
-   npm start
+   json-server --watch db.json --port 4202
    ```

-6. Open your web browser and navigate to `http://localhost:....` to access the website.
+6. Open your web browser and navigate to `http://localhost:4202/....` to access the website.

 ## Usage